-LEGACY OF EXCELLENCE: ARMY RECOGNIZES 2025 ACQUISITION HALL OF FAME INDUCTEES
+Legacy Of Excellence: Army Recognizes 2025 Acquisition Hall Of Fame Inductees

 |0

-This work, LEGACY OF EXCELLENCE: ARMY RECOGNIZES 2025 ACQUISITION HALL OF FAME INDUCTEES, by Holly DeCarlo-White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Legacy Of Excellence: Army Recognizes 2025 Acquisition Hall Of Fame Inductees, by Wiley Robinson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.